 A few ideas on how to use the cards:

-Organise all of the cards on a table into collumns that separate the types of interventions (the Activity collumn, the Comprehension collu
+Organise all of the cards on a table into collumns that separate the types of interventions (the Activity collumn, the Comprehension collumn, etc)

 - Locate the actions that you naturally perform in your everyday life and that make you happy.
 Read the instructions of those activities and find ways on taking that activity even further.
-Try and better understand the impact these actions have on your life and your personality with the impact
+Try and better understand the impact these actions have on your life and your personality.

 For example, I often do yoga.
 I appreciate doing this activity because it makes me feel good.
 The impact section shows me that this positive feeling is because the activity plays on my psychological well-being and prevents depression.
 The card also shows me that "even 30 minutes of it generate positive effects from a well-being perspective".